Avon, North Carolina: Geography

-According to the U.S. Census Bureau, the Avon CDP has a total area of 6.24 sqkm, of which 6.10 sqkm is land and 0.14 sqkm, or 2.27%, is water.
-Avon is bordered to the east by the Atlantic Ocean and to the west by Pamlico Sound.
+According to the United States Census Bureau, the Avon census-designated place has a total area of approximately 6.11 sqkm, of which approximately 5.88 sqkm is land and 0.23 sqkm is water.
+North Carolina Highway 12 runs generally north–south through the community and traverses approximately 3.4 mi within the boundaries of the census-designated place.